All Episodes

 Is that still part of the power grab?

-We have a deliberate planned effort to bring the maximum number of illegal immigrants into the U.S. uh while they pretend that they're concerned.
+We have a deliberate planned effort to bring the maximum number of illegal immigrants into the U.S. while they pretend that they're concerned.

-I quick break more with Speaker Gingrich on the other side.
+All right, quick break more with Speaker Gingrich on the other side.

 What should Republicans do going forward?

-And he'll take your calls as well, 800-941 Sean, our number.
+And he'll take your calls as well, 800-941-Sean, our number.

-If I ran a daycare center and I built cages that look like Joe Biden's recently built cages where they're overcrowded, sometimes seventeen hundred percent.
+If I ran a daycare center and I built cages that look like Joe Biden's recently built cages where they're overcrowded, sometimes 1,700%, and those kids were in these cages in the middle of a pandemic, or if Donald Trump did it.

-I think if I was a child if I ran a child care or daycare center and those images emerged, number one, it would be shut down immediately, and number two the owners and operators would be handcuffed and raced off to jail.
+I think if I was a child, if I ran a child care or daycare center and those images emerged, number one, it would be shut down immediately.

 Am I wrong?

-Well you're right.
+Well, you're right.

-And I think it tells you uh how much the game is currently rigged that we see that kind of behavior.
+And I think it tells you how much the game is currently rigged that we see that kind of behavior.

-Um these these folks don't expect to ever be investigated.
+Now, these folks don't expect to ever be investigated.

 He doesn't care.